env.dev

 AWS Secrets Manager / Parameter Store

+Alternative — useful for runtime, not for sharing.
 For teams already on AWS, Secrets Manager provides automatic rotation, fine-grained IAM policies, and cross-account access.
-Parameter Store is a lower-cost alternative for configuration values that do not require rotation.
+Parameter Store is a cheaper option for configuration values that don't need rotation.
+Neither helps you hand a fresh hire their first .env: they don't have IAM yet, and bootstrapping that IAM access is itself a credential-sharing problem.

 AWS Secrets Manager